Who will lead India? World’s largest nation begins a mammoth day of vote counting after weeks-long election - KESQ

 (CNN) — Hundreds of millions of votes cast, more than six weeks of polling, and billions of dollars spent: India on Tuesday will declare a new leader after a mammoth nationwide election that has become a referendum on the last decade of leadership by Prime Minister Narendra Modi.

-His powerful right-wing Bharatiya Janata Party (BJP) is seeking a supermajority in the lower house of parliament – or Lok Sabha – a goal which, if successful, would give it an unstoppable mandate to further enshrine its Hindu-nationalist agenda, deepening India’s move away from its secular foundations.
+His powerful right-wing Bharatiya Janata Party (BJP) had set out to win a supermajority in the lower house of parliament – or Lok Sabha – a goal which, if successful, would give it an unstoppable mandate to further enshrine its Hindu-nationalist agenda, deepening India’s move away from its secular foundations.

+But as preliminary results began rolling in throughout Tuesday, that ambitious goal appeared to be at risk, with the main opposition Indian National Congress performing better than some analysts expected — despite the BJP still in a comfortable lead.

 Given India’s strategic position in Asia and its booming economy, the election result will reverberate far beyond its borders, capturing the attention of the United States, China and Russia in particular.